sureshrmdec/Practice-Backyard/Notes/SystemDesign.md

             sum += count
         emit(word, sum)
         */
+Additonal Nots on scalability :
+    1. Clones : Every server stores the same codebase and no application server holds data such as user profiles and sessions

+    Q: What is session inconsistency ?
+    A: If individual application server is holding session data ,then with new request, it maye end up to new server and it may ask to user to sign up again

+    Session should be store in centeralized server/persistent cache on different server not on any of the application server.

+    if your first bottleneck is over- which is handling large number of concurrent request then another bottleneck for heavy data writing applications is database - if you choose to have relational DB, then create a master slave replication (read from slaves and write to master) -denormalization, sharing,SQL Tuning

+    Another way is,denormalization to be done from begining and reduce number of joins query.
+    Couch or MongoDB helps to perform join in application code than DB level.

+    Cache resides in buffering layer between application layer and data storage Query Caching(Cache query and result in cache but in some cases query is not request more than one) vs Object Caching(keep object instance and all updates to object are added to cache such as you comment on post)

+    Asynchronous Behaviour : all the heavy work is done in advance such as cron job and then results are rendered

+    Behind the scene update the dashboard or allow user to explore the website but inform them when job is processed

+    Database sharding :
+        Federated Model : data is stored in multiple server and you search all and combine and return the result
+        Sharding is a process of creating a group of server on cheap linux machines

+        Advantage :
+        High

+    Q: What is the difference between web server and application server
+    A: Webserver is designed to serve http content, App server can server http and other protocol content.
+In typical setting webserver will return static content while application server will return dynamic content

+    Application Server exposes business logic and process Web server, serve content using http protocol

 Example 1:
     Given a list of millions of documents, how would you find all documents that contain a list of words?
 The words